reem010/Parking-Garage-Application/README.md

 THIS PROJECT INCLUDES:

-1- A software requirements specification document.
+    • A software requirements specification document
-2- A software design specification document.
+    • A software design specification document
-3- The source for the Implementation of All features explained in the Project details section.
+    • The source for the Implementation of All features explained in the Project details section
-4- A word document includes answering the following question:
+    • A word document includes answering the following question:

         ○ Does your class diagram respect or violate SOLID principles?
 Justify your answer.
         ○ Does your class diagram contain any design pattern(s), if yes name it and list the names of the classes involved in such pattern(s).